 Today I finished reading an excellent memoir.

-I lost count how many times Nike was in a near-death situation during the book.
+I lost count of how many times Nike was in a near-death situation during the book.
 How many times they were cash constrained due to working capital requirements.
-The global fights against factories, distributors, piracy and even the US government.
+The global fights against factories, distributors, piracy, and even the US government.
 They are fighters.

 Phil is honest with himself during the book.
 Mostly about the fact that he probably wasn't a heavenly father while building Nike.
 He talks about the difficulties of prematurely losing his son in a diving accident.
 I salute him for his openness on this complex topic.
 Sometimes these business memoirs expose little vulnerability, making them pasteurized tales of how one wins in life.
 Nobody needs lessons like that.

 If you are a founder or investor, do yourself a favor and read this book.
 It will help you understand that when in doubt, you shall hustle more.
 It's all about "The Grit" and not running out of cash at the end of the day.